Gold Creek Restoration – Flow and Habitat

 - 15-1153 Gold Creek Instream Design | Funding: $185,705 | Completion Date: 6/09/2017

-KCT has completed a detailed assessment of aquatic conditions in Gold Creek and is designing restoration strategies to restore critical functions to the creek.
-Actions could include narrowing and stabilizing stream banks, restoring adjacent floodplains, increasing stream flow complexity and large wood structures, encouraging regeneration of riparian forests, increasing the number of deep pools with cover, and decreasing the duration and extent of seasonal dewatering.
+We completed a detailed assessment of aquatic conditions in Gold Creek.
+Using this information we are identifying restoration strategies to restore critical creek functions.
+Actions may include narrowing and stabilizing stream banks, restoring adjacent floodplains, enhancing habitat with large wood structures, encouraging the return of healthy riparian forests, increasing the number of deep pools with cover, and decreasing the duration and extent of seasonal dewatering.

 An additional piece of the puzzle is looking at ways to restore Gold Creek Pond.
-Prior to excavation Gold Creek Pond was a wetlands habitat complex.
+Prior to excavation, Gold Creek Pond was a large wetland area that filtered and returned cold, clean water to Gold Creek.
 The gravel pit that WSDOT dug is expansive – it takes up 90 percent of the floodplain and is 60 feet deep at its lowest part.
-It is one of the few gravel pits in the Gold Creek floodplain that wasn’t restored back to its original state by WSDOT after excavation.
+It is one of the few gravel pits in the Gold Creek floodplain that was not restored back to its original state by WSDOT after excavation.

-Ultimately, the Forest Service is the decision maker for what restoration takes place in Gold Creek Valley.
+Ultimately, the Forest Service will decide what restoration takes place in Gold Creek Valley.
 The alternatives for the creek and the pond will be analyzed through the National Environmental Policy Act (NEPA) process.
 Through the NEPA process, the public will be able to weigh in on the various alternatives.
 Once the Forest Service makes a decision, we will work with them to implement the selected alternative.

 Working With Landowners

 Due to the proximity of Gold Creek to recreational cabins, KCT is partnering with local landowners to include their concerns, ideas, and thoughts into this restoration project.
 These landowners have first-hand observations and experiences to bring into the process.
-Thus they can provide valuable insight that can help design a better restoration project.
-Furthermore their input can guide actions that can simultaneously help address things like flooding concerns that these landowners have directly encountered.
+They provide valuable insight that helps design a better restoration project.
+Furthermore, their input can guide actions that address concerns like the flooding that these landowners encounter.

 Additional Information